 Instead, they received observation care, considered by Medicare to be an outpatient service.
-Yet, a recent government investigation found that observation patients often have the same health problems as those who are admitted.
-But the observation designation means they can have higher out-of-pocket expenses and fewer Medicare benefits.
+The observation designation means they can have higher out-of-pocket expenses and fewer Medicare benefits.
+Yet, a government investigation found that observation patients often have the same health problems as those who are admitted.

 More Medicare beneficiaries are entering hospitals as observation patients every year.
-The number rose 69 percent in five years, to 1.6 million nationally in 2011, according to the most recent federal statistics.
-At the same time, Medicare hospital admissions have declined slightly.
+The number rose 88 percent over the past six years, to 1.8 million nationally in 2012, according to the Medicare Payment Advisory Commission, which helps guide Congress on Medicare issues.
+At the same time, Medicare hospital admissions stayed about the same.